A national treasure! Our recipe creates a rich sauce with coconut and tomatoes, balanced with a special mix of aromatic spices and ajwain seeds.

 Shelf life & storage: The mix will last for up to 4 weeks in a fridge and for six months in a freezer.
 Once cooked the food will last for 2 days in a fridge and up to one month in a freezer.

 Tikka masala is great with paneer!
 As I am vegetarian I use paneer, capsicum and potato.
 It’s a nice vegetarian alternative to chicken tikka masala.
 I also use fresh onion, tomato puree, milk and some butter to make it rich and creamy.
 I serve it with fresh home-made naan bread and salad.Pooja

-Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Water, Ground Spices, Tomato Puree, Sugar, Salt, Dried Onion, Desiccated Coconut, Ginger Puree, Maize Starch, Garlic Puree, Food Acids: Acetic and Lactic Acid, Lemon Juice, Coriander Leaf, MUSTARD), Spices, Fresh Chilli.
+Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Ground Spices, Water, Salt, Sugar, Dried Onion, Desiccated Coconut, Ginger Puree, Maize Starch, Garlic Puree, Lemon Juice, Dried Coriander Leaf, Paprika Extract, Food Acids: Acetic and Lactic Acid, MUSTARD Powder), Garlic Flakes, Spices, Fresh Chilli.